Ongoing Events for Children

 Storytime is a 30 minute themed program with a craft followed by playtime.
 It happens on the second Friday of each month through June at 11 AM.
 Storytime is geared to toddlers but older siblings are always welcome.
 Note: there is NO Storytime in the summer!
 We will meet again in September.

-Watch the Calendar of Events for more opportunities for children!
+Watch the Calendar of Events for more opportunities for families and children!

 Amy of Rain-forest Reptile Shows will once again be bringing some fascinating animals to amaze and inform the whole family.

 Saturday, August 18th

 Julie Stepanek will be here do her fabulous Ukulele Program.
 We'll have songs, maybe a story, and chances to try out the ukulele.
 If you have one, bring it along.
 If not, Julie is bringing a bunch.
 It will be a great time for all ages!
 Needless to say, reservations will be necessary to assure we have enough space (and ukuleles!) for all.

 Read With A Dog